 The Arirang Festival, or the Mass Games, are DPRK's main attraction and quite simply the most amazing thing you will ever see.
 The games are a synchronized socialist-realist spectacular featuring more than 100,000 participants in a 90-minute display of gymnastics and dance, accompanied by music, wrapped in a highly politicized package.
 No other place on Earth has anything comparable, and you have to see it to appreciate the scale on display.

 The Games run weekly every year from July or August and continue until mid-September.
 Some 80,000 dancers and gymnasts train throughout the year to perform for their compatriots — and especially for their leader.
 The backdrop is made by more than 20,000 cardholders who sit in the audience and make patterns through the synchronized turning of colored cards.
 As a tourist, attending and photographing the event is no problem.
 Prices for an evening range from US$130 for third-class seats to US$450 dollar for VIP seats front and center.
-(See the slideshow of photos from the Mass Games.)
+(See photos from the Mass Games.)

 Is It Okay to Visit North Korea?

 You may wonder whether traveling to a country like North Korea is ethically correct.
 You have to make the decision as you would for any country that is not corruption-free.
 But tourism is a source of income for the North Koreans, and provides important interaction between North Koreans and the outside world.
 Traveling to the DPRK raises a corner of the veil for both sides.
 Perhaps this interaction will pave the way for more freedom and peace for everybody.
 All you need as a tourist (apart from a chic tie) is an open mind and the understanding that despite the negative media attention it receives, real people make up one of the most secretive countries in the world.